Azure-Samples/ms-identity-javascript-angular-tutorial/2-Authorization-I/1-call-graph/README.md

 ---
 page_type: sample
-name: Angular single-page application using MSAL Angular to sign-in users with Azure Active Directory and call the Microsoft Graph API
+name: A Javascript Angular single-page application using MSAL Angular to sign-in users with Azure AD and call the Microsoft Graph Api
 services: ms-identity
+platform: Javascript
 languages:
+ - javascript
- - TypeScript
+ - angular
 products:
+ - azure-active-directory
+ - ms-graph
- - angular
+ - msal-angular
 urlFragment: ms-identity-javascript-angular-tutorial
-description: Angular single-page application using MSAL Angular to sign-in users with Azure Active Directory and call the Microsoft Graph API
+description: This sample demonstrates an Angular single-page application (SPA) that uses Microsoft Authentication Library for Angular (MSAL Angular) to sign-in users with Azure Active Directory (Azure AD) and calls Microsoft Graph Api
 ---

-# Angular single-page application using MSAL Angular to sign-in users with Azure Active Directory and call the Microsoft Graph API
+# A Javascript Angular single-page application using MSAL Angular to sign-in users with Azure AD and call the Microsoft Graph Api

 * [Overview](#overview)
 * [Scenario](#scenario)